malinacoin/malinacoin/README.md

 # 💫 About Me:
-🔭 I’m currently working on Tenacity<br>📫 How to reach me my username is "malinacoin" on Discord<br>⚡ Fun fact I made lua for gamesense in one night
+🔭 I’m currently working on Tenacity<br>📫 How to reach me?
+My username is "malinacoin" on Discord<br>⚡ Fun fact!
+I made lua for gamesense in one night

 ## 🌐 Socials: